 Some FX brokerages are able to provide a cheap currency exchange service without the need for the client to actively trade currency.
 In fact, for a number of reasons we would recommend that you do not aim to speculate on FX prices.
 If you are going to use your Japan address to register you will be restricted to Japan based brokerages.
 If you have a foreign address you should be able to access all companies globally.
 FX brokerages offer better rates than banks as currency is the only line of business they participate in (more volume and better spreads) unlike banks who gain the majority of their revenue from lending activities.

 Those of you that already have a financial adviser should inquire who the advisor uses.
 Commonly advisory companies will routinely make foreign currency transactions and the frequency and size of these remittances will be much larger than Joe and Jane Public, often securing preferential rates.
 This will often include the use of a custodian or other party who only deal with institutions, enabling the company to exchange currencies atomically close to the actual exchange rate, owing to the economies of scale.
+The result is that the sender pays a smaller fee to transfer money from Japan to foreign banks.
 As a retail client your only chance to get close to these rates, saving you money, is to exchange your funds via your private bank or financial adviser who would presumably be willing to offer this service to their clients in aim of retaining your custom in their other areas of business which actually produce revenue.